Huddersfield Media Centre project: History

 The Media Centre opened its doors in 1995.
 The first building was on Northumberland Street, Huddersfield, with only a third of it in use when the centre opened.
-The success of the first companies based in the centre and their rapid expansion needs meant that by 2000 the building was converted and full of media businesses.
+The success of the first companies based in the centre and their rapid expansion meant that by 2000, the building was converted and full of media businesses.

 Its second building (Lord Street) was opened in November 2001, this is located immediately adjacent to the main Media Centre building opposite the old Open Market.

 These new offices were designed by Bauman-Lyons architects and provide a range of office spaces.